The Cuckoo’s Calling Miscellaneous Characters

 David Carr – In 1975, he was a new guitarist of Jonny Rokeby’s band The Deadbeats.
 He was arrested after a drug bust in LA during the record-breaking tour for the platinum album Hold It Back.

-Dickie Carbury – He had a house party that Lula, Evan, and Ciara were invited to.
-Freddie Bestigui showed up with the hope that he’d be able to get Lula to agree to be in one of his films.
+Dickie Carbury – He had a house party the Saturday before Lula died.
+Lula, Evan, and Ciara were invited, and Freddie Bestigui showed up with the hope that he’d be able to get Lula to agree to be in one of his films.
+At the party, Evan and Lula had a commitment ceremony – they’d been back together for two days.

 Edward Rokeby – Jonny Rokeby and Jenny Graham’s son.
-Brother if Al Rokeby.
+Brother of Al Rokeby, half-brother of Cormoran Strike.

 Ian Robson – One of the three security men who works at 18 Kentigern Gardens.
 Wilson took over from Robson on the night Lula died because he was feeling ill.
-Wilson caught whatever Robson had and spent a lot of time on the toilet the night Lula died.
+Wilson caught whatever Robson had and spent some time on the toilet the night Lula died.

 Janine – A woman who resides in the St Elmo’s hostel for the homeless in Hammersmith.

-Jason – Derrick Wilson’s nephew in the Helmand Province, Signals, of the British military.
-Lula Landry gave Wilson an autograph to give to Jason for his birthday, and frequently asked about him after that.
+Jason – Derrick Wilson’s nephew in Afghanistan, of the Helmand Province, Signals, in British military.
+Lula Landry gave Wilson an autograph to give to Jason for his birthday, and frequently asked about him afterwards.

 Jenny Graham – Jonny Rokeby’s wife, from 1981 to present-day.
 Jenny and Jonny have two sons, Edward Rokeby and Al Rokeby.

 Lechsinka – A Polish cleaner who works at 18 Kentigern Gardens.
-Strike tried to question her while she’s cleaning the second-floor flat.
+Strike tries to question her while she’s cleaning the second-floor flat.
+She had overhead Bristow and Lula arguing the morning before she died.

-Liam Yates – A police informant who was stabbed.
-The stabber’s whereabouts is used as leverage to get the Lula Landry case file from Wardle.
+Liam Yates – A police informant who was stabbed off Ealing Broadway.
+The stabber’s whereabouts, from Shanker, is used as leverage to get the Lula Landry case file from Wardle.

-Lindsey Fanthrope – An actress who had a daughter, Prudence Donleavy, with rockstar Jonny Rokeby.
+Lindsey Fanthrope – An actress who has a daughter, Prudence Donleavy, with rockstar Jonny Rokeby.

 Lindsey Parr – Tansy Bestigui does Pilates with Parr, instead of using the Kentigern Gardens facilities, to the annoyance of Freddie Bestigui.

 Mrs Hook – Strike’s only client besides John Bristow.
+Her case file is No. 12.
 When she turns up at the office, she’s wearing an orange coat and a knitted purple berret.
 Strike tells Robin that she likes pottery, and thinks her husband is having an affair with an accountant.
+Robin helps calm Mrs Hook after Strike gives her the news that her husband is sleeping with her sister.

 Maimie Rokeby – The daughter of Jonny Rokeby and his first wife Shirley Mullens.